Crypto Times Logo Black

 In a legislative move that could reshape how Indian states handle cryptocurrency-linked financial fraud, the Maharashtra government on Wednesday tabled the Maharashtra Protection of Interests of Depositors (MPID) (in Financial Establishments) (Amendment) Bill, 2026, formally bringing virtual digital assets (VDAs) and cryptocurrencies under the ambit of the state’s depositor protection framework for the first time.

-As per the report by Free Press Journal, Minister of State for Home Yogesh Kadam, replying to a discussion on the amendment bill in the Legislative Assembly, confirmed that crypto assets will now be treated as recoverable property under the MPID Act.
+As per a report by Free Press Journal, Minister of State for Home Yogesh Kadam, replying to a discussion on the amendment bill in the Legislative Assembly, confirmed that crypto assets will now be treated as recoverable property under the MPID Act.

 Show AI Summary